 When you are looking for a job (or to change jobs), it makes sense to reach out to potential employers to build your network, learn about possible opportunities, and obtain valuable career advice.

-The problem is that many job seekers are approaching this step the wrong way and are unsuccessful in getting meetings that could help their career.
+The problem is that many job seekers are approaching this step the wrong way and are unsuccessful in getting meetings that could help their careers.

 Let me give you a couple of examples of what not to do.

-Here are two emails I’ve gotten recently, from people I do not know:
+Here are two emails I received from people I do not know:

-I was recently laid off by my former employer and am now in the job market.
+I was laid off recently and am now in the job market.
 Can I buy you a coffee and pick your brain for 30 minutes?

-Since executive searches and career coaching is how my staff and I earn our livings, my mind automatically goes to: Is 30 minutes of my time only worth $2?
+Since executive searches is how my staff and I earn our livings, my mind automatically goes to Is 30 minutes of my time only worth $2?
 Surely this person didn’t mean to send the message that they value my time that way.

-This person asked me to drive to a coffee shop that is about 15 minutes away.
-Then, spend time to meet so I could help her with her job search.
+This person asked me to drive to a coffee shop about 15 minutes away.
+Then, spend time meeting so I could help her with her job search.
 Sorry, but this meeting is not going to happen.
 I don’t care if it’s her treat or not.

 First, forget the coffee.
-The phrase, “Let’s get together for coffee” is a friendly gesture that we use a lot.
-Coffee chats can be nice but can be a turn off for people you do not know well.
+The phrase, “Let’s get together for coffee,” is a friendly gesture that we use a lot.
+Coffee chats can be nice but awkward for people you do not know well.
 Also, some people don’t drink coffee.

-Get an introduction from someone you both know.
+Get an introduction from a person you both know.
 Try to identify a mutual contact and ask that person to make the introduction.
-Your chances of getting a meeting if you use this approach will improve greatly. .
+Your chances of getting a meeting if you use this approach will improve significantly.

 Ask for a limited time commitment.
-Since time is finite, you are asking them to take time away from their main job, their family, or something else they could be doing instead of meeting you.
 Keep your request reasonable.
-20 minutes is a respectable amount of time.
+Twenty minutes is a respectable amount of time.

 Never tell the employer how they will benefit from the meeting.
-There is no disguising the fact that you are asking for their help, and you should not suggest that they will benefit from the meeting.
-Acknowledge that their time is valuable and how grateful you are that they would consider meeting you.
+There is no disguising that you are asking for their help, and you should not suggest that they will benefit from the meeting.

 * * *

 One last thing.
 Your approach needs to be convincing when reaching out to somebody who has no vested interest in meeting.
-Demonstrating that you are grateful for their time is the most important thing you can do to increase your chances of getting someone’s time.
+Showing that you appreciate their time is the most important thing you can do to increase your chances of getting someone’s help.